Medicine in the medieval Islamic world: Abu-Ali al-Husayn ibn Abdullah ibn-Sina (Avicenna)

 Ibn Sina, more commonly known in west as Avicenna was a Persian polymath and physician of the tenth and eleventh centuries.
 He was known for his scientific works, but especially his writing on medicine.
 He has been described as the "Father of Early Modern Medicine".
 Ibn Sina is credited with many varied medical observations and discoveries such as recognizing the potential of airborne transmission of disease, providing insight into many psychiatric conditions, recommending use of forceps in deliveries complicated by fetal distress, distinguishing central from peripheral facial paralysis and describing guinea worm infection and trigeminal neuralgia.
 He is credited for writing two books in particular: his most famous, al-Canon fi al Tibb (The Canon of Medicine), and also The Book of Healing.
 His other works cover subjects including angelology, heart medicines and treatment of kidney diseases.

 Avicenna's medicine became the representative of Islamic medicine mainly through the influence of his famous work al-Canon fi al Tibb (The Canon of Medicine).
 The book was originally used as a textbook for instructors and students of medical sciences in the medical school of Avicenna.
-The book is divided into 5 volumes:
+The book is divided into five volumes:

 The first volume is a compendium of medical principles, the second is a reference for individual drugs, the third contains organ-specific diseases, the fourth discusses systemic illnesses as well as a section of preventive health measures, and the fifth contains descriptions of compound medicines.
 The Canon was highly influential in medical schools and on later medical writers.

+What is more, his following quote about him being able to learn about medicine became popular among Muslim people: “Medicine is no hard and thorny science like mathematics and metaphysics, so I soon made great progress; I became an excellent physician and began to treat patients using approved remedies”.
+Moreover, it is said that Ibn Sina authored around 450 works overall dealing with medicine, astronomy, geometry, philosophy and art.
+From all of the works of him 240 have survived to this day.
+His already mentioned books called “Al Qanun fi al Tibb” or just the “Canon” are regarded as the most powerful book ever produced by an Islamic physician.
+There are one million of words consisting of medical encyclopedia showing the discoveries made by Arabs with its Greek origins while being observed by Ibn Sina's personal insights.
+In the mentioned book, there is a documentation of the anatomy of the eye with the description of ophthalmic conditions known as “cataracts”.
+Ibn Sina also contributed to the Islamic medicine's discoveries by describing the possible symptoms of diabetes and the way how diseases can be developed, emphasizing the disorders of one's psyche.